ImadABID/MinTap/Tap/README.md

 This function takes a filterCode and returns an ID of the created rule.

 * filterCode : It's the JavaScript code as a String that represents the filter code.
+* minimizedAuxiliaryInformation : As described in section 2.
 * triggerName : the trigger name as registered in tap.registerService().
 * actuatorName : the actuator name as registered in tap.registerService().
 * periodInMs : it's an optional parameter that defines the period in milliseconds between two rule executions.
 By default it takes 10 seconds.